 Cons: The exchange rate for traveler's checks is not as favorable as the interbank rate you'll get when using a credit or debit card, and very few merchants accept the checks for purchases these days.
 You'll also have to pay commissions, shipping charges and/or conversion fees to purchase and cash the checks.
-The prepaid cards give you better exchange rates, but there are plenty of fees here too -- look out for activation fees, charges for reloading the card, ATM charges or inactivity fees.
+The prepaid cards have plenty of fees too -- look out for activation fees, charges for reloading the card, ATM charges or inactivity fees.
 In most cases, you're probably better off using your own debit card.

 Best for: Emergencies when you need money sent overseas in a hurry.

 Pros: If you find yourself stranded overseas without cash, someone at home can wire money to you and you'll have it within a day -- or even a few minutes.

-Cons: Fees for sending money abroad can run anywhere from 1 to 10 percent or more; the faster you need the money, the more expensive it will be.
+Cons: Fees for sending money abroad can run anywhere from 1 to 10 percent or more; in general, the faster you need the money, the more expensive it will be.

 What You Need to Know: The best-known companies for sending money are Western Union and MoneyGram.
-Both charge variable fees depending on how much money you're sending and where you're sending it and how your recipient will access it.
+Both charge variable fees depending on how much money you're sending, where you're sending it and how your recipient will access it.
 The slower the service you choose, the more economical the price.

 Other choices for sending money abroad include bank wire transfers or international postal money orders from the post office.
 While less expensive, these methods may take more time.